-"The Terrific Ukrainian documentary is an austere and harrowing chronicle of life,
+"The Terrific Ukrainian documentary is an austere and harrowing chronicle of life, death and indifference" - New York Times

 "A damning piece of documentary filmmaking" - Variety